Estimated reading time: 6 minutes

 When I got sober, I didn’t have that escape anymore, but I still had fear.
 I suffer from anxiety, and that anxiety had gotten worse now that I wasn’t doing Xanax anymore.

 So I let that fear drive me.
-I started working the 12 steps in earnest.
+I started working on the 12 steps in earnest.

 What I mean by that is that I got with a sponsor immediately—while I was still in rehab.
 I started working the 12 steps with him while I was still in rehab.